 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This action & adventure, urban fantasy is a paperback edition was published by Gold Eagle Books on March 1st 2013 and has 320 pages.
+This action & adventure, urban fantasy is a paperback edition that was published by Gold Eagle Books on March 1st 2013 and has 320 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include The Soul Stealer, Gabriel's Horn, The Golden Elephant, Swordsman's Legacy, Polar Quest, Eternal Journey, Sacrifice, Seeker's Curse, Footprints, Paradox, The Spirit Banner, Sacred Ground, The Bone Conjurer, Phantom Prospect, Restless Soul, False Horizon, The Other Crowd, Tear of the Gods, The Oracle's Message, Cradle of Solitude, Labyrinth, Fury's Goddess, Magic Lantern, Library of Gold, Matador's Crown, City of Swords, The Third Caliph, The Babel Codex, Sunken Pyramid

 Forty-first in the Rogue Angel urban fantasy series and revolving around archeologist, Annja Creed.

 It’s another Saturday-afternoon-at-the-B-movies with less of the drama than usual.
 Which is a weird thing for me to say since there is plenty of the usual tensions and dramas in Staff of Judea.
 It’s possible that my lassitude is due to Annja’s naiveté.
 After forty-some adventures, you’d think she’d by skeptical by now of gift horses.
 That she’d at least set up some backup measures.

 That said, it is fun to watch Annja in action, and it starts immediately with her bluffing out the lawyers, rescuing people during the haboob, foiling kidnappers, and more.